 No, the Plott Hound Pitbull Mixes are not hypoallergenic.
 However, regular brushing is needed to remove loose or dead fur.

 As puppies, Plott Hound Mix Pitbulls need more nutrients such as proteins, carbs, fats, and minerals to grow.
 Water is essential too.
 It is highly recommended to give your furry friends high-quality food.

 Handy Hint: If your four-legged friends are feeling sick and doesn’t want to drink water, there are plenty of other dog-friendly drinks they can have.
 Check out What Can Dogs Drink Besides Water? to find out what these drinks are.

 As adult dogs, Plott Hound Pitbull Mix need a good balance of nutrients.
 Due to the Pitbull side of them, they need more protein to grow big and strong.

-In order to maintain healthy body weight and fight illnesses, it’s important to go with reputable food brands.
+In order to maintain healthy body weight and combat illnesses, it’s important to go with reputable food brands.
 If you’re not sure, we highly recommend that you speak with your dog’s vet.

 In addition to this, proper nutrition is important to ensure that the Pitbull Plott Hound ages well and can refrain from developing eye conditions and obesity.

 RELATED: Can Dogs Eat Mushrooms?